-- · Candidates with assessment access requirements - Learning diversity within the International Baccalaureate programmes: Special educational needs within the International Baccalaureate programmes.
+- Candidates with assessment access requirements - Learning diversity and inclusion in IB programmes.

 Overview of the extended essay

 The extended essay at a glance

 The extended essay is an in-depth study of a focused topic chosen from the list of available Diploma Programme subjects for the session in question.
 This is normally one of the student's six chosen subjects for those taking the IB diploma, or a subject that a course student has a background in.
 It is intended to promote academic research and writing skills, providing students with an opportunity to engage in personal research in a topic of their own choice, under the guidance of a supervisor (an appropriately qualified member of staff within the school).
 This leads to a major piece of formally presented, structured writing, in which ideas and findings are communicated in a reasoned and coherent manner, appropriate to the subject chosen.
 It is mandatory that all students undertake three reflection sessions with their supervisor, which includes a short, concluding interview, or viva voce, with their supervisor following the completion of the extended essay.
 An assessment of this reflection process is made under criterion E (Engagement) using the Reflections on planning and progress form.